Clarity. Fairness. Stronger Services for Children, Young People and Families

 Complaints and Representation Manager

-Comprehensive Training Programme for Every Stage of the Process
+Comprehensive Training for Every Stage of the Children Act Complaint Process

 We offer three levels of training designed for the realities of local authority work.
 Snapshot Sessions provide focused 2-hour briefings perfect for team meetings, updates and introductory training.
 Workshop Sessions deliver 4-hour skill-building experiences for investigating officers and managers.
 Our Signature Sessions offer full-day intensive development for senior staff, complaint leads and panel members.
 All sessions include practical tools, templates and real-world examples from over 20 years of Children Act complaints experience.